 Paragraph (g) defines "indictment" for a criminal offense.
-An information or other filing by competent authority charging a criminal offense shall be given the same effect as an indictment.
+This definition was modified to make clear that an information, presentment, or other filing by competent authority charging a criminal offense shall be given the same effect as an indictment.
 An IPA may be suspended if indicted for any offense indicating a breach of trust, dishonesty or lack of integrity, or conspiracy to do the same.

-Paragraph (h) defines "IPA," an independent public accountant.
+Paragraph (h) defines "IPA."
+This definition was modified to clarify that IPA means either an individual independent public accountant or a firm of accountants.

 Paragraph (i) defines "knowingly" to mean that an act was done voluntarily and intentionally and not because of mistake or accident.
-This term is used in the proposed rule in the context of prohibiting recipients from knowingly awarding contracts to, extending or modifying existing contracts with, or soliciting proposals from IPAs that have been debarred or suspended.
+This term is used in the rule in the context of prohibiting recipients from knowingly awarding contracts to, extending or modifying existing contracts with, or soliciting proposals from IPAs that have been debarred or suspended.

 Paragraph (j) defines "material fact" as one which is necessary to determine the outcome of an issue or case and without which the case could not be supported.
-In certain respects, whether material facts are in dispute determines the extent of the procedures afforded the IPA under the proposed rule.
+In certain respects, whether material facts are in dispute determines the extent of the procedures afforded the IPA under the rule.
 For example, if the debarring official determines that the IPA's response to the notice of proposed debarment does not raise a genuine issue of material fact, the debarment proceeding will be conducted entirely by written submissions.